mosets/docs/fields.md

  This will be added to the link as Title attribute.
 Use this to provide additional information about the link provided by the listing's owner.
 Most browsers display title text as a tooltip when it is hovered over.

  #### Link Image
- You can always replace texts with an image to display the link.
+ You can replace texts with an image to display the link.
 Enter the URL of an image.
 This will be used for the weblink instead of the weblink URL.
-You can use {live_site} as the replacement for your site's base URL.
+You can use `{live_site}` as the replacement for your site's base URL.
 For example:

 	{live_site}/images/banners/white.png

  #### Max.
 URL Length
  Enter the maximum URL's length before it is clipped.

  #### Use internal redirect
  Using internal redirect will hide the actual destination URL and use an internal URL to redirect users to the actual URL.
 This option also allows you to track the number of visits which the link gets.
-The number of visits can be shown in front-end interface when "Show Counter" option is set to Yes.
+The number of visits can be shown in front-end interface when `Show Counter` option is set to `Yes`.

  #### Show counter
  This option shows the number of visits the link has been clicked in front-end interface.
 Tracking the number of visits is only available when you use internal redirect.